www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-ensure-that-website-design-is-accessible-and-good.md

 * [ ] In web layout add link from primary column to secondary column.
 * [ ] Improve styling of low priority buttons of chapters.
 * [ ] Consider using pastel color palette for none black and white colors.
+* [ ] Consider add paper folding or origami as CSS style for background, as decoration.
 # Completed Tasks
 * [x] Make white bold structural guidelines less thick, as these distract a bit too much.
 * [x] Prefer using always darkest black color as text color,